What does Frome Medical Practice offer?

 How are we doing this?

-- Appointments will be offered early mornings (Monday to Thursday), early evenings (Monday to Thursday) and Saturday afternoons.
+- Appointments will be offered early mornings (Monday to Thursday), early evenings (Monday to Thursday) and on some Saturdays.

 - Appointment times will be spaced out to ensure social distancing can take place.